 Solid job growth, particularly in finance and professional and business services, is driving demand for Tampa’s office space.
 Strong market fundamentals are attracting the interest of real estate investment groups that see opportunity In Tampa’s office properties.
 Particularly in Tampa’s Central Business District (CBD) and the Westshore district, a number of Class A office properties have been acquired by new owners who are eager to revitalize these assets with multi-million dollar renovations.
 Added perks such as free Wi-Fi and outdoor courts are part of the modernization plan and efforts to attract new workers, especially the millennial generation.

 Corporate expansions are driving recent additions to Tampa’s skyline.
 In October 2015, financial services giant USAA welcomed its first employees to its new corporate campus at the Crosstown Center in east Tampa.
 The state-of-the-art 261,000 square foot office facility was built to accommodate the company’s expansion of 1,215 jobs over the next five years.
-This new office campus represents a $164.3 million investment and is the largest build-to-suit office project in Hillsborough County since 2001.
-The Crosstown Center location is USAA’s second major facility in the area, and it will house a mix of financial services positions covering insurance, banking and mortgage.
+Fast forward just two years, and USAA announced plans to expand its operations with another building at the same location.
+The new 240,000 square-foot office building will open in early 2019 and USAA expects to hire an additional 1,000 employees for a mix of financial services positions covering insurance, banking and mortgage.
+The Crosstown Center campus represents a $164.3 million investment and is the largest build-to-suit office project in Hillsborough County since 2001.
+USAA also operates a half-million square-foot center at Commerce Park, in New Tampa, which opened in 1993.

 Laser Spine Institute, a local company founded in 2005, has experienced meteoric growth in the field of “minimally invasive spine surgery.
 In the spring of 2016, Laser Spine Institute (LSI) began the move-in at its new $56 million headquarter office in Avion Park near Tampa International Airport and created about 100 new jobs in the process.
 The new 176,000-square foot six-story office contains surgical facilities and office space for LSI’s headquarters operations and support staff for its regional surgery centers in other locations.